Last Modified Date: September 06, 2019

-In addition, we may use a parent's contact information to communicate with the parent regarding the child's activities on CBS Local Web Sites.
+We may also use a parent's contact information to communicate with the parent regarding the child's activities on CBS Local Services.
 For example, if a child wins a sweepstakes or contest, we may use the parent's contact information to conduct prize fulfillment.

 If you need further assistance, please contact us.
-If you would prefer to submit your questions or comments by mail, please send a letter to the address below:CBS Radio Inc.
+If you would prefer to submit your questions or comments by postal mail, please send a letter to the following address:CBS Local Digital Media

 What are the "core" privacy principles that CBS Local follows?
 Trust is a cornerstone of our mission at CBS Local.
 We are committed to gaining and maintaining your trust by following five key principles: transparency, choice, access, security, and accountability.
 For more information, click here.

 Will you share my contact information with third parties?
-Like other businesses, we share contact information (such as name and email address) with vendors who process credit card transactions, with business partners who co-sponsor our Web Sites, and when we have consent from our users.
+Like other businesses, we share contact information (such as name and email address) with vendors who process credit card transactions, with business partners who co-sponsor CBS Local Services, and when we have consent from our users.
 For more information, click here.

 Can you give me an example when you will share my information with third parties?
 If you enter a sweepstakes that is jointly sponsored by a third party, we may share your contact information with that third party.
 Also, if you seek to download a free song from a band or listen to a free stream of a band, we might ask you to consent to have your contact information shared with third parties who may contact you about information concerning that band's appearances.
 This allows us to offer you valuable content for free.

-Does CBS Local share contact information with other web sites owned by CBS Corporation?
-As CBS Corporation continues to expand its online offerings, we will share information with other web sites owned by our parent, CBS Corporation, so we can better inform our users about products and services in which they may be interested.
-It is up to you as to whether you want to hear about special offers from us or from other business units owned by CBS Corporation.
-You can choose not to receive such marketing emails when you register with us, in any such email we send, or by contacting us.
+Does CBS Local share contact information with other websites or services owned by CBS Corporation?
+As CBS Corporation continues to expand its online offerings, we will share information with other websites owned by our parent, CBS Corporation, so that we can inform our users better about products and services in which they may be interested.
+It is up to you to decide whether you want to hear about special offers from us or from other business units owned by CBS Corporation.
+You can choose not to receive such marketing emails when you register with us, by updating your preferences, by clicking on the “Unsubscribe" link in any email we send, or by contacting us firstname.lastname@example.org.

-Do you use my data for advertising on CBS Local Web Sites?
-Like other web sites, we are able to offer free content and services through the revenue we receive from advertising on our Web Sites.
-We hope you value the advertising you see on our Web Sites, and we may use some data about you to tailor advertisements to your apparent interests.
-For example, if you visit a CBS Local Web Site and view articles about computers, we may serve you with a computer-related advertisement when you visit another CBS Local Web Site.
-This advertising does not result in you seeing more ads; rather, it just means the ads you would otherwise see are more relevant.
+Do you use my data for advertising on CBS Local Services?
+Like other websites, we are able to offer free content and services through the revenue we receive from advertising on CBS Local Services.
+We hope you value the advertising you see on our Services, and we may use some data about you to tailor advertisements to your apparent interests.
+For example, if you visit the CBS Local Services and read articles about computers, we may serve you with a computer-related advertisement when you visit another CBS Local Service.
+This advertising does not result in you seeing more advertisements; rather, it just means you’ll see more relevant advertisements.
 To learn more, click here.